 COSI is a network of student support and scholarship programs throughout the State of Colorado.
 By increasing student success and financial resources, Colorado will experience more students enrolling in, succeeding at and completing college.

-Last year, eligible Colorado counties, insitituions of higher education and community workforce programs were encouraged to apply for COSI grants.
-This past fall COSI awarded a matching scholarship grant to PPCC; then in January it awarded the grant for PPCC and UCCS, for El Paso County.
+Last year, eligible Colorado counties, institutions of higher education and community workforce programs were encouraged to apply for COSI grants.
+This past fall COSI awarded a matching scholarship grant to PPCC; then in January it awarded the grant for PPCC and University of Colorado Colorado Springs (UCCS) for El Paso County.

 COSI, PPCC & EPC

 PPCC was awarded a $140,000 grant and is a partner with UCCS for the El Paso County grant of $680,000.
-The funding available in El Paso County is split evenly, $340,000 each, between the University of Colorado Colorado Springs and PPCC.
+The funding available in El Paso County is split evenly, $340,000 each, between UCCS and PPCC.

 To receive the $480,000 total COSI funds PPCC must match that amount through new or increased scholarship contributions.
 While raising these matching funds, PPCC will continue funding its existing $475,000 of scholarships and grants.

-Scholarship recipients must be U.S. residents, qualify for instate tuition, maintain a 2.0 average and meet specific Pell eligibility requirements.
+Scholarship recipients must be U.S. residents, qualify for in-state tuition, maintain a 2.0 grade point average and meet specific Pell eligibility requirements.
 Scholarship awardees must engage in PPCC’s rigorous student support success program including orientation, career and academic advising and financial aid advising.

 Currently 50 percent of jobs in Colorado are skilled trades, with an 8 percent gap between open jobs and available qualified employees.
 This impacts growth and economic development of the Pikes Peak Region.